NCIP/common-logging-module/README.md

 Common Logging Module is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.

-You will find more details about NCI CBIIT ISO21090 Localization Common Library in the following links:
+You will find more details about Common Logging Module in the following links:

  * [Home Page] (https://wiki.nci.nih.gov/x/4gBB)
  * [Release Notes] (http://gforge.nci.nih.gov/docman/view.php/49/15150/CLM_4.1_Release_notes.txt)